CIS565-Fall-2021/Project4-CUDA-Denoiser/README.md

 ![](img/resolution.png)

 From above plot, we can see that the runtime increases as the resolution increases.
-This is because we have more pixel to compute and we can compute more filter size (stepwidth can be larger) for each pixel.
+This is because we have more pixel to compute and the neighbour pixels' data stored in global memory is further which requires more time to access.

 ### Filter Size VS Denoiser Runtime